Friday, April 1, 2022

 LRC DEBUT

-VIA’s Light-Rapid-Comfortable (LRC) high-speed train made its debut at Toronto Union Station on July 30, 1981 and was toured by 3,200 guests.
-Familiarization trips for VIA employees were made from Toronto to Oshawa on August 8 and 9, and I was able to see this train at Kingston’s Montreal Street station on August 12, 1981 before it travelled to London and Sarnia.
+I was able to see this train at Kingston’s Montreal Street station on August 12, 1981 before it travelled to London and Sarnia.
 The consist of this train was: 6901-3309-3308-3306-6904.
 (David Woodhead kindly shared his black & white image of the display train at Kingston - top photo.)
 For more photos, see these previously-published posts: the LRC Debut and LRC's in Service.
 Fully bilingual, LRC translated to French as Leger-Rapide-Confortable.

+The cost of the order was $100 million.
 The first batch of LRC-2 locomotives 6900-6920 and 50 LRC coaches 3300-3349 were built in 1980-1982, with LRC-3 locomotives 6921-6930 and 50 more LRC coaches 3350-3399 built in 1983-1984.
 Coaches 3375-3399 were converted to club cars in 1985, renumbered 3451-3475.
 Of these, 3451 and 3452 were re-converted to coaches in 1986 to their original numbers 3375 and 3385, then converted back to club cars 3451-3452 in 1991.
 Coaches 3373 and 3374 were converted to club cars in 2002, renumbered 3600 and 3601.

-LRC PROBLEMS
+LRC TESTING AND PROBLEMS

+VIA locomotive 6905 was tested at the National Research Council's Uplands facility in January-February 1983, with coach 3320 to follow.
 Throughout the early years, the untried LRC equipment faced a host of mechanical and operating challenges.
 Train riders were on board to fix what defects they could.
 The banking system required constant vigilance and was often deactivated.
 A wheel bearing failure on December 2, 1983 led to all 50 cars then in service being sidelined six days later for bearing inspections.
 Bearing replacement was done around the clock, with a goal of having 80% of the fleet in service by December 19.
 Replacement bearings were stockpiled for use in the next 50-car order.

-LRC locomotive 6906 was destroyed by fire at Glencoe, Ontario in 1983, with 6920-3349-3457 ravaged by fire at Brighton, Ontario in 1994.
-VIA 6920 is shown at Spadina in 1983 (above - online auction site photo).
 Effective June 1987, all VIA Corridor service through Ottawa was being provided by LRC’s except for the Canadian and the Cavalier.
 In March 1988, the LRC locomotive fleet required major electrical work and could not operate solo.
 As a result, LRC equipment was pulled by LRC-F40PH-2 double-ended on longer trains, with F40PH-2’s on shorter trains, or LRC-F9B’s pulling conventional trains or RDC’s substituting.

 LRC LOCOSTORAGE